gianlucadetommaso/volatile/README.md

 <td>

 ### Adam
 Adam is a fairly cautious trader: he picks up very cheap stocks and tries to make a small profit out of them.
 He buys a stock only if it is rated as HIGHLY BELOW TREND, with a maximum transaction of 3.33% of his current capital.
-He sells a stock as soon as he makes a 3% profit or a 10% loss from it.
+He sells a stock as soon as he makes a 3% profit or a 10% loss out of it.
 </td>
 </tr>
 </table>